Call Today! 888-234-8376

 - Heart problems- If VSD has caused any other heart problems such as arrhythmia or valve problems, your life insurance agent will want to know about it.

-What will a life insurance company ask me about ventricular septal defect?
+What will a life insurance company ask me about VSD?

 As mentioned, a life insurance company will try to determine your overall health and how your VSD or ASD has impacted it.
 They will do this by gathering as much information as possible to determine whether or not you have a heightened risk of early mortality due to your VSD or ASD.
 They may ask you: